basiralab/gGAN/README.md

 gGAN is coded in Python 3.8 on Windows 10.
 GPU is not needed to run the code.
-This code has been slightly modified to be compatible across all PyTorch versions.
+This code has been slightly modified to be compatible across all PyTorch versions. demo.py is the implementation of the brain graph evolution trajectory framework that proposed by Foreseeing Brain Graph Evolution Over Time Using Deep Adversarial Network Normalizer paper.
+In order to use just the brain graph normalizer (gGAN), you can run gGAN.py.
 In this repo, we release the gGAN source code trained and tested on a simulated data as shown below:

 **Data preparation**